Build & Burn

-Build & Burn is the second full-length album from punk rock band The Loved Ones.
+Build & Burn is the second album by American punk rock band The Loved Ones.
 It was released on February 5, 2008 through Fat Wreck Chords.
 The album was produced by Pete Steinkopf and Bryan Keinlen from The Bouncing Souls and features cameos from The Hold Steady's Franz Nicolay and Tad Kubler.
 A music video was released for the song "The Bridge".